What type of occupations are in this apprenticeship?

 How long is the program and does the company need to hire the apprentice afterwards?

-Generally, the program is a year but apprentices can move through faster depending upon when they reach the competencies.
+Generally, the program takes 12-15 months, but apprentices can move through faster depending upon when they reach the competencies and complete the associated classes.
 Employers are not required to hire apprentices after the program.
 However, we hope employers will be able to convert apprentices to regular employees.

 What are the wages for the apprentices?